icerpc/icerpc-csharp/README.md

 }
 ```

-A stream of uint8 is mapped to a C# `PipeReader` while a stream of any other type is mapped to an `IAsyncEnumerable<T>`.
+A stream of `uint8` is mapped to a C# `PipeReader` while a stream of any other type is mapped to an
+`IAsyncEnumerable<T>`.

 Slice provides common primitives types with easy-to-understand names:
  - string
  - bool
  - fixed-size integral types (int8, int16, int32, int64, uint8, uint16, uint32, uint64)
- - variable-size integral types (varint32, varint64, varuint32, varuint62)
+ - variable-size integral types (varint32, varint62, varuint32, varuint62)
  - floating point types (float32, float64)

 And Slice provides a few constructed types to help you design more advanced RPCs: enum, struct, exception, sequence,
-dictionary and custom.
+dictionary, and custom.

 The [custom type][custom-type] allows you to send any C# type you wish through Slice, in keeping with IceRPC's mantra of
 modularity and extensibility.
-You just need to provide methods to encode and decode instances of this type.
+You just need to provide methods to encode and decode instances of your custom type.

 ## Ice interop